couchbaselabs/couchbase-spark-mllib-sample/README.md

 For production purpose you would still do some [model selection](https://en.wikipedia.org/wiki/Model_selection) first, check other metrics, and save the model instead of training it on the fly, but it's amazing how much can be done with less than 100 lines of code!

-If you have any questions, feel free to ask me.
+If you have any questions, feel free to ask me on twitter at [@deniswsrosa](https://twitter.com/deniswsrosa) or ask on our [forum](https://forums.couchbase.com).